UD-CISC374/educational-game-design-document-team-14-yasser-and-amaad/egdd.md

 *Describe how people play your game, how many players are involved at once, how they interact with the system works, etc.*

-Our game is single player game where the player uses arrow keys to control the character/select an answer.
-As they answer correctly, they will gain lives (up to 3).
-Answering incorrectly will result in losing one life.
-Once they have answered a certain number of questions correctly, they will encounter the boss who attacks using math problems.
-You must block and counter by answering these correctly.
-Players will want to ensure that they are getting questions correct in order to have more lives for the boss.
+Our game is a single player game where the player interacts with the world by traversing it and locating tools that will assist them in completing the stage.
 ## Player Modes

 *Your game has one or more player modes.
 Describe each discrete mode, considering things like menus too.
 Generally describe the transitions between modes too.*

 - There will be a main menu at the start of the game and the player will be able to choose a mode to play.
 There will be no transitions since the player just picks one and plays.
-  - *Player mode #1*:  Mixed - the pool of problems will be a mixture of addition, subtraction, multiplicatin, and divsion
-  - *Player mode #2*:  Addition - the pool of problems will only contain addition
-  - *Player mode #3*:  Subtraction - the pool of problems will only contain subtraction
-  - *Player mode #4*:  Multiplication - the pool of problems will only contain multiplication
-  - *Player mode #5*:  Division - the pool of problems will only contain division
+  - *Player mode #1*:  Story Mode - classic story mode that gets more difficult as it progresses.

 # Gameplay Objectives

-- *Primary Objective #1*: Solve the current problem
+- *Primary Objective #1*: Collect elements
-    - Description: *Get the correct answer so you can stay alive and advance to the next question*
+    - Description: *Player collects the elements that are spread across the current level*
-    - Alignment: LO 1,2,3,4 (depends on what mode the player chooses)
+    - Alignment: LO 1
-- *Primary Objective #2*: Survive 20 questions (get to the boss)
+ *Primary Objective #2*: Form compound
-    - Description: *live through 20 questions with a minimum of one life in order to reach the boss*
+    - Description: *Use the right amount of collected elements to form a certain compound*
-    - Alignment: LOs 1,2,3,4 (depends on what mode the player chooses)
+    - Alignment: LOs 2
-- *Primary Objective #3*: Defeat the boss
+ *Primary Objective #3*: Defeat the boss
-    - Description: *Defeat the boss by typing in the correct answers in order to beat the game and show mastery of your subject of choice*
+    - Description: *Defeat the boss by using previously formed compounds*
-    - Alignment: LOs 1,2,3,4 (depends on what mode the player chooses)
+    - Alignment: LOs 1,2
 # Procedures/Actions

 *Describe the control scheme and what actions a user can take in the game.*

-The user can move up and down to answer questions during the progressive part of the game.
-During the boss battle, the player must type out their answers instead of choosing, which will allow them to demonstrate mastery of the subject.
+The user can move around the map using WASD or the arrow keys and shoot with the spacebar or mouse.
+The user can also access their lab/inventory using “I” or “L” in which they can utilize the collected elements and form compounds to use as they advance through the level..

 # Rules

 *What resources are available to the player that they make use of?
 How does this affect gameplay?
 How are these resources finite?*

-- If the player gets a question incorrect, they hit a wall and lose some of the phoenix's fire (a life).
-- Once the fire is extinguished, the phoenix cannot continue and the player loses.
-- If the player gets a question correct, the fake wall illusion disappears, and the player advances to the next question
-- Every question is randomly generated once the previous question is answered
-- As the game progresses, the speed at which the phoenix travels increases and the player has to answer faster
+- There will be a finite amount of elements spread throughout the level which the player must collect.
+- The player will have a recipe book in which a recipe for previously formed compounds will be stored.
+- There will be some sort of hint on the level that will guide the player into forming certain compounds.

 # Objects/Entities

 *What other things are in the world that you need to design?
 These may or may not directly translate to actual objects and classes.*

-- There is a phoenix that moves through the level
+- There is a player that moves throughout the level
-- The phoenix has a health variable that is displayed somewhere on the screen
-- There will be a math question presented at the top of the screen
+- There will be various elements that need to be spread across each level
-- There will be a "wall" which has 4 answers/choices on it and the correct answer is an illusion/passable area
+- There will be a recipe book that will store formulas
-- There will be a boss at the end that attacks with math problems rapidly
+- There will be a enemies of certain elements/compounds that react different to incoming attacks
+- There will be bosses that will also react differently to incoming attacks based on the compound

 ## Core Gameplay Mechanics (Detailed)

-- Controlling the phoenix*: You read the problem as it appears and using the up and down arrow keys, you move the phoenix to the correct placement.
+- Controlling the main character*: You move the character using the assigned keys throughout the map
-- Getting the correct placement: If you have chosen the correct answer for the phoenix's placement, that portion of the wall will disappear showing that it was an illusion
-- Getting the incorrect placement: If you have chosen an incorrect answer for the phoenix's placement, the phoenix will lose some of its fire and take damage
-- Getting through 20 questions with at least one life: You reach the boss battle after getting through 20 questions.
-You can get some questions wrong as long as it is not three in a row (losing all of your lives).
-	Once you reach the boss, you fight by typing out the answer as opposed to choosing them.
-- Defeating the boss: Once you answer 10 questions from the boss, you will have defeated them and win the game.
-This will bring up a score board with the percentage of questions correct.
+- Collecting elements: Pick up elements spread across the level
+- Use single elements: Use single elements to aid you in your journey.
+Example, neon would light up a dark map
+- Form a compound: Using the collected elements, form a compound in the lab/inventory
+- Defeat enemies: Attack enemies using an attack based on the element/compound they’re weak against
+- Defeating the boss: Use your knowledge and compound from previous levels, defeat the boss with different attacks.

 ## Feedback

 *Explicitly describe what visual/audio/animation indicators there are that give players feedback on their progress towards their gameplay objectives (and ideally the learning objectives).*

-When the player gets the correct answer during the wall portion of the game, they will gain a flame charge (can have 3 total representing lives) and the illusionary wall will disappear.
-When the wall disappears, there will be an audible, magic-like sound.
-If the player answers incorrectly, they will lose one flame charge and the phoenix will make a sound. (screech maybe?).
-During the boss battle, getting a correct answer means the player will dodge an attack from the boss and counter with their own attack.
-If the player gets a problem wrong, they will fail to dodge the attack and lose one fire charge.
-There will be an audible sound for this as well.
+When fighting enemies, they will react to an attack from the player based on what kind of enemy it is.
+For example, if you fight a water enemy and you attack them with the water compound, they will get bigger.
+This can be expanded further with different enemy types and each element/compound will have different effects.

 *Describe what longer-term feedback you detect and give that guides the player in their learning and lets them know how they are doing in regards to the learning objectives.*

-As the player advances in the game, they will have to answer questions faster and faster while keeping at least one fire charge.
-The percentage of questions answered correctly will show them how much they have improved.
+As the player advances in the game, they will acquire more compound recipes and the knowledge to make them which ties in directly with learning objective 1.
+They will also remember how to defeat certain enemies by creating a reaction that will clear a path to the boss(learning objective 2).

 # Story and Gameplay